-Amalgamated Metal Corporation PLC ("AMC") is a non-ferrous metals company, with activities in the recycling, trading, and upgrading of metals used in the electrification of the planet.
-The Company, founded in 1929, prides itself on reliability, integrity and professionalism.
+The Amalgamated Metal Corporation PLC group ("AMC Group") is a midstream metals business, with activities in recycling, trading, and upgrading metals used in the electrification of the planet.
+The business, founded in 1929, prides itself on reliability, integrity and professionalism.